LSCS-Projects/HAGGIS/docs/readme.rst

 External Libraries:

-  Follow the installation instruction for each library as suggested.
+Follow the installation instructions as suggested at the official sites of the following libraries.

+Qhull library (scipy depedency) at http://www.qhull.org/

+SpatiaLite v4.0 library (sqlite depedency) at http://www.gaia-gis.it/gaia-sins/

 Test of installed modules: